 Unlike one-off sales revenue models focused on acquiring a constant stream of new customers, subscription-based companies rely on customer retention.
-Delivering the experience that drives long-term customer loyalty takes flawless account management, timely and accurate billing and invoicing, and empowering customers to serve themselves.
+Delivering the experiences that drive long-term customer loyalty takes flawless account management, timely and accurate billing and invoicing, and empowering customers to serve themselves.

-You need a clear and accurate understanding of your financial standing, and shouldn’t leave anything to chance.
+You need a clear and accurate understanding of your financial standing and shouldn’t leave anything to chance.
 This means avoiding costly errors and time-consuming manual tasks.
-BillingPlatform delivers an all-in-one solution that automates the entire quote-to-cash processes, allowing you to calculate monthly recurring revenue with precision and speed.
-Learn more about how BillingCloud gives you the power and flexibility to develop any type of billing model, and support even the most complex recurring revenue relationships.
+BillingPlatform delivers an all-in-one solution that automates the entire quote-to-cash processes, allowing you to calculate monthly recurring revenue with precision and speed – providing you with the time needed to improve MRR.

 You can improve MRR through several tactics.
 The most obvious is acquiring new customers, continually building the sales pipeline, and providing customers with the experiences they expect.
 Other strategies include expansions such as upsells, cross-sell, add-ons, and win-back campaigns; updating your SaaS pricing models to ensure customers are receiving value for money spent; and lowering the churn rate by understanding the reason(s) for voluntary churn and then putting proactive mitigation strategies in place.